were extremely popular during the late-1800s and early 1900s. Many historic

 Door Advantages:see BREACHING

 found on most swing in doors, are not needed and therefore are not a

 weak point in the assembly.
 Ballistic (bullet resistant) rated panels

 may be integrated into the pocket doors as well.
 Many of our pocket

-have taken the basic pocket door concept and are presently using it with our vault
+have taken the basic pocket door concept and are presently using it

-hostile entry and extreme weather events."
+security barrier against hostile entry and extreme weather events."